CodeTools-io/blueprints-cli/README.md

 **Use the blueprint**
 Go to desired project folder and run `bp generate ExampleBlueprint MyInstance`

+## How it Works

+Blueprints use the same global and local concept as node modules.
+To modify your global blueprints go to `~/.blueprints`.
+To modify your project blueprints go to `your/project/path/.blueprints`.

+When generating blueprint instances, the tool will first look in your project blueprints.
+If a project blueprint isn't found, the tool will look in your global blueprints.

 ## Commands

 `generate|g [options] <blueprint> <blueprintInstance>` Generate files with a blueprint